-Recent years have witnessed the emergence of a whole new set of applications involving data streams made of pairs (\mathbf{x}t, y_t) , where the "answer" or true label y_t is revealed (sometimes long) after the input \mathbf{x}t .
+Recent years have witnessed the emergence of a whole new set of applications involving data streams made of pairs $(\mathbf{x}t, y_t)$ , where the "answer" or true label $y_t$ is revealed (sometimes long) after the input $\mathbf{x}t$ .
 For instance, a set of customers can be submitted to adds or offers arriving on sequence, to which they answer with buying actions or not.
-The task for a forecaster is to predict the answer to each new incoming incentive \mathbf{x}t , possibly in order to regulate the stocks, even before the outcome y_t is known.
+The task for a forecaster is to predict the answer to each new incoming incentive $\mathbf{x}t$ , possibly in order to regulate the stocks, even before the outcome $y_t$ is known.
 Because of varying economic conditions, or because of changes in the season or in the weather, the customers may modify their buying behavior.
 Sometimes it can even occur abruptly like when a big amendment in the economic policy is announced.

-Learning from streams [Gam10] is usually treated using online machine learning techniques which differ from classical batch learning methods in three major points.
+Learning from streams [9] is usually treated using online machine learning techniques which differ from classical batch learning methods in three major points.
 First, streaming data are not stored or reprocessed, due to memory constraints.
 Secondly, the prediction model should give answers in an any time fashion, while updating itself with each received information from the stream.
 Finally, online learning does not presuppose that the training data be independent and identically distributed.
 It is ready to adapt to changing conditions.
 This is why, even though most works in recent years have dealt with the computational issues raised by the demand for a small constant learning time and near constant memory resources, a stream of research has also focused on evolving concepts in case of non-stationary environments, specially on how to detect concept changes and how to best adapt to them.

 In this context, passive adaptation to concept changes may not be the best learning strategy.
 Indeed, a learner may profit from the information possibly conveyed by the very sequence of data.
 For instance, one can gain precious time and avoid costly incorrect predictions by being able to recognize a recurring situation or to anticipate the likely evolution to come along.
 This kind of second order learning is the object of the approach presented in this paper.
-The ADACC (Anticipative Dynamic Adaptation to Concept Change) method, that we suggest, deals both with the challenge of optimizing the stability-plasticity dilemma (keeping as much data as possible in order to get the best possible hypothesis while at the same time recognizing when data points become obsolete and potentially misleading) and with the anticipation and recognition of incoming concepts.
+The ADACC (Anticipative Dynamic Adaptation to Concept Change) method that we present deals both with the challenge of optimizing the stability-plasticity dilemma (keeping as much data as possible while at the same time recognizing when data points become obsolete and potentially misleading) and with the anticipation and recognition of incoming concepts.
 This is accomplished through an ensemble method that controls a pool of incremental learners.
-The management of the pool of learners enables to naturally adapt to the dynamics of the concept changes with few parameters to set, while a learning mechanism managing the changes in the pool provides means for the anticipation of, and the quick adaptation to, the underlying modification of the context.
+The use of a pool of learners enables the system to naturally adapt to the dynamics of the concept changes with few parameters to set.
+At the same time, a second order learning mechanism that observes and control the changes in the pool provides means for the anticipation of, and the quick adaptation to, the underlying modification of the context.